November is National Family Caregivers Month!

 Skeletal abnormalities

-Certain skeletal abnormalities are common in FA.
+Certain skeletal abnormalities are common in FRDA.

 Many people experience inversion (inward turning) of the feet, and a little over half have pes cavus — a shortened foot with a high arch.
 For people who are still walking, these conditions can cause painful blisters and calluses.